Resorts World Manila attack

-Police investigation revealed that Carlos is a problem gambler who had accumulated a debt of around by the time of the attack.
-Further investigation linked him to a shooting near Paco Park two hours before the attack, killing two people.
-The Philippine Senate launched an inquiry to the attack, which revealed security lapses in the hours leading up to the attack.
+The police investigation revealed Carlos was a problem gambler with debts of by the time of the attack.
+The investigation linked him to a shooting near Paco Park two hours before the attack, killing two people.
+The Philippine Senate launched an inquiry into the attack, which revealed security lapses in the hours leading up to the attack.
 PAGCOR temporarily suspended the license of the hotel.
-Resorts World Manila would later rebrand itself as the Newport World Resorts in 2022.
+Resorts World Manila rebranded to Newport World Resorts in 2022.